UniMath/agda-unimath/src/foundation/action-on-identifications-functions.lagda.md

 ## Definition

-### The functorial action of functions on identity types
+### The functorial action of functions on identity type

 ```agda
 ap :